jhpyle/charts/README.md

 * `timeZone`: default is `America/New_York`.
 This will be the time zone on the Linux machines running **docassemble**.
 * `replicas`: default is 2.
 This indicates the number of application servers to run.
-If you have `n` nodes, you should set this to `n`-1.
-The default is appropriate if your cluster has three nodes.
+The backend server and each application server need to run on separate nodes, so if you have `n` nodes, you should set this to `n`-1.
+The default is appropriate if your cluster has three or four nodes.
 * `usingSslTermination`: default is `true`.
 If you are not going to access the site over HTTPS (which is not recommended except for temporary testing purposes), set this to `false`.